kanupriya1293/screenshot_sorter/README.md

-# n8n Workflow Runner

-A simple setup to run n8n workflows locally on your Mac.
-This project provides a pre-built workflow that you can import and run immediately.
+# Screenshot Sorter

+A smart tool to automatically organize and declutter your desktop screenshots using AI.
+Keep what matters, delete what doesn't.

+## Why This Exists

+We take screenshots constantly on Mac - payment confirmations, useful information from podcasts or meetings, coding references, or just capturing moments.
+They all pile up on your desktop, creating visual clutter and making it hard to find what you actually need.

+This tool helps you:
+- **Save time** by letting AI decide what's worth keeping
+- **Preserve important screenshots** while removing clutter
+- **Clean your desktop** without manual effort

-## What This Does
+## What It Does

+The AI analyzes each screenshot and organizes them automatically:

+1. **Scans** your chosen folder for images
+2. **Analyzes** content and importance using AI
+3. **Categorizes** the screenshot into various types to help you review easily
+3. **Organizes** into "keep" or "delete" folders
+4. **Cleans** your desktop by moving processed files

+Perfect for:
+- 📱 Payment confirmations and receipts
+- 📚 Educational content from presentations
+- 💻 Code snippets and technical references
+- 🎥 Meeting notes and important information

+## How It Works (Technical Details)

-This project sets up n8n (a workflow automation platform) on your local machine using Docker.
-Once running, you can import and execute workflows without needing to understand the technical details.
+This project uses n8n (a workflow automation platform) running locally on your Mac via Docker.
+The AI-powered workflow:

-## How It Works

 1. **Setup**: Installs required tools (Docker, Node.js, pnpm) and starts n8n
-2. **Import**: You import your workflow JSON file into n8n
+2. **Import**: You import the pre-built workflow JSON file into n8n
+3. **Configure**: Set your screenshot folder path and OpenAI API key
-3. **Run**: Execute the workflow through n8n's web interface
+4. **Run**: Execute the workflow through n8n's web interface

 ## Requirements
 - macOS
 - Git
 - Terminal access
-- Open API Key
+- OpenAI API Key

 ## Quick Start